Moonquit/raidbot/README.md

 |FLOOD_MSG|str|Flood message|

 ## Abilities
-The Raidbot can flood in several chats at once.
-Because of this, usually VK starts to lag and crashes
+The Raidbot can flood in several chats concurrently.
+Because of this, usually VK starts to lag and crashes.
+Also, a keyboard is attached to the flood-messages, when VK's user click on it, he will send a message with the site 'vto.pe', for which VK will give a ban to this user.
+Be careful)

 ## Recommendations
 Create virtual enviroment and install packages there